prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-10-ios-filesystem-and-forensics.markdown

 <h2>Conclusion</h2>

-<p>In this article, we looked at the IOS filesystem, learnt how the directory structure is organized, looked at some important files and learnt how to extract information from database and plist files.
+<p>In this article, we looked at the iOS filesystem, learnt how the directory structure is organized, looked at some important files and learnt how to extract information from database and plist files.
 In the next article, we will take a sample application and use all the techniques learnt in the previous articles to perfom a detailed security analysis of the app.</p>